 At this time, the District only provides the medium (246 litre) recycling bin as part of the residential curbside collection program.
-Residents may contact Carney’s Waste Systems to inquire about recycling tote sizes (604.892.5604).
+Residents may contact Carney’s Waste Systems to inquire about additional services at 604.892.5604.

 - What can I do if my recycling tote gets full before collection day?

-Recycling, when it occasionally overloads your tote, can always be taken directly to the Landfill (open 7 days a week), or Carney’s (open Mon – Sat).
+Recycling, when it occasionally overloads your tote, can always be taken directly to the Landfill (open 7 days a week), or Carney’s (open Monday to Saturday).
 Drop-off is free at both locations.
 Remember though to break down boxes, which helps provide more room in your tote.